PEC Reinvented—CUI Programs Redefined

 Optimized Performance for Wall Thickness and Liftoff

 The Lyft solution includes three standard probes of different sizes for the right balance between wall thickness and liftoff.
-The probe family allows enough flexibility to support metal up to 102 mm (4 in) thick, insulation up to 305 mm (12 in) thick (fiber glass, plastic wrap, concrete, or other non-ferrous materials), as well as stainless steel, aluminum, and galvanized steel weather jackets.
+The probe family allows enough flexibility to support metal up to 102 mm (4 in) thick, insulation up to 305 mm (12 in) thick (fiber glass, plastic wrap, concrete, or other non-ferrous materials), as well as stainless steel, aluminum, and, unique to Lyft, galvanized steel weather jackets.
 It is possible to scan through thicker pipe walls and insulation—inquire for details.
 The probes can also inspect hard-to-reach areas of various geometries, as well as scan walls and pipes as small as 25 mm (1 in) in diameter.

 Standard probes have a keypad for easy remote operation and can be equipped with a universal clip-on encoder enabling dynamic scans.
 Accessories include an extension pole (up to 4.6 m / 15 ft), extension cables (15 m and 30 m / 50 ft and 100 ft) for rope access, clip-on ergonomic handles and stabilizer, as well as probe shoes to operate on surfaces as hot as 120°C (248°F) and to attenuate vibrations in galvanized steel weather jackets.